raybellis/UTE5/README.md

 # UTE5

-This is a UNIX Terminal Emulator for the BBC Micro, written in the mid 1980s by Clive M. Rodgers for the Oxford University Physics teaching laboratory, where their two HLH Orion minicomputers were accessed from a lab full of BBC Micros with this emulator installed as the default language ROM.
+This is a UNIX Terminal Emulator for the BBC Micro, written in the mid 1980s by Clive D. Rodgers for the Oxford University Physics teaching laboratory, where their two HLH Orion minicomputers were accessed from a lab full of BBC Micros with this emulator installed as the default language ROM.